bshepherdson/risque16/README.md

 Memory up to `$0020` is reserved; your code should start at or after `$0020`.

-Since there's not a lot of space in any of them, it's expected that they'll contain either an immediate return, or a jump to more complex code.
+Since there's not a lot of space in these vectors, it's expected that they'll contain either an immediate return, or a jump to more complex code.

 ## Startup State